albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### What are some possible applications of cooperative co-evolution?

 * Robots playing team sports
-* Transporation of heavy objects
+* Transportation of heavy objects

 #### Can you describe the robotic foraging task experiments and their main results?